 However, it doesn’t mean that GeneratePress has fewer features.
 It has great features more than you may ever use.

 If you’ve seen the pricing section of this post, you can notice that the GeneratePress comes at half the price of Astra Pro for a user.
-If you own an agency, GeneratePress comes at a fraction of the price of Astra.

 You can’t really go wrong with either of these.